Gift Book Suggestions for Your Family

 When you buy a special book for a child at Hanukkah, Christmas, or Kwanzaa, it helps your child to create emotional connections linking family, tradition, and reading.
 It also sends the message that receiving books is as pleasurable an experience as receiving toys.

 I asked Natacha Liuzzi, librarian and book buyer, for some age-pertinent book suggestions for gift giving this year.
 Natacha’s youthful appearance belies the fact that she has years of experience connecting kids to books.
 For eight years, Natacha was the Children’s Services Librarian at the Hinesburg Public Library in Hinesburg, Vermont.
 There she was responsible for buying all the children’s, middle grade, and young adult materials, servicing children from toddlers through to high school students.
-Currently, Natacha operates the independent Brown Dog Books and Gifts in Hinesburg, Vermont.
+Natacha also operated the independent Brown Dog Books and Gifts in Hinesburg, Vermont for many years.
 She has served on a committee that nominates picture books for the Red Clover Award, Vermont’s annual student choice awards.
-She is also the RIF coordinator for the Hinesburg Community School, providing each student with a free book three times yearly, and she was the Hinesburg Literacy Team coordinator working with area preschool and reading teachers throughout Chittenden County.
+She also served as the RIF coordinator for the Hinesburg Community School, providing each student with a free book three times yearly, and she was the Hinesburg Literacy Team coordinator working with area preschool and reading teachers throughout Chittenden County.